 Great espresso comes from trial and error, keeping as many variables consistent as you possibly can, and tweaking grind size until you get the taste that you want.

-If you’re starting your espresso making journey then we’d recommend our Honduras Coffee as its rich flavour makes it ideal for brewing into an espresso.
+If you’re starting your espresso making journey then we’d recommend checking out our single origin coffees for their rich flavours, making them ideal for brewing into an espresso.